rgeraldes24/solc/tools/yulPhaser/README.md

     --random-population 100
 ```

-This assumes that you have a working copy of the Solidity repository and you're in the build directory within that working copy.
+This assumes that you have a working copy of the Hyperion repository and you're in the build directory within that working copy.

 Run `yul-phaser --help` for a full list of available options.